TIL how to convert a Callback to a Promise

 }

-If we are successful, it goes to the successCallback
+If we are successful, it goes to the successCallback.
+If it fails, it goes to the failureCallback.

 Callback functions work well for simple asynchronous operations, but can become difficult to manage and lead to "callback hell" when dealing with more complex operations.